djestick/OpenHud/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

-You are free to use, modify, and distribute this software for non-commercial purposes only.
-Commercial use is not permitted.
+This software is licensed under a custom license that allows free use and modification — including in monetized streams and videos — but **forbids resale** of the program or modified versions.

+If you redistribute modified versions, you must provide proper credit and disclose what changes were made.

+See [LICENSE](./LICENSE) for full details.

 # Getting Started: